 Turn south as you enter this gate and the path takes you to a gated well with a dragon painted on the underside of the roof.
 This is Kinjō Reitaku (“Spiritual Well* of the Gold Castle” ), the holy well, whose first and last characters match those that make the name, Kanazawa.
 But what makes this well so special?

-Imohori Togoro (literally, “Togoro, the potato farmer”) lived in a simple house in the Kaga region, digging up wild potatoes from the mountainside, washing them in a wild spring, and selling them to local villagers.
+Imohori Togoro, whose name means “Togoro, the potato farmer,” lived in a simple house in the Kaga region.
+He made his living digging up wild potatoes from the mountainside, washing them in a wild spring, and selling them to local villagers.

-Far off in Kyoto, the god Kannon visited a wealthy merchant in a dream, saying “Marry your daughter Kazuko to Imohori Togoro of the Kaga region,” Kannon commanded him.
+Far off in Kyoto, the god Kannon visited a wealthy merchant in a dream.
+“Marry your daughter Kazuko to Imohori Togoro of the Kaga region,” Kannon commanded him.
 The merchant did so.
-Initially, Kazuko worried for the loss of her class, but Togoro assured her, “the Kaga has plenty of riches to share.”
+Initially, Kazuko worried for the loss of her status and comfortable living, but Togoro assured her, “the Kaga region has plenty of riches to share.”

 One day, a flock of birds feasted on their field of rice.
 Togoro grabbed their last bag of gold and threw the pieces at the birds to chase them off.
 Kazuko panicked, having just seen her husband literally throw their wealth away.
 But Togoro said, “If that shiny metal matters so much to you, you should come with me to clean my harvest of potatoes.”

 She did so, and as her husband washed that day’s lot in his usual spring, flecks of gold rose up in the swirling water.
 Kazuko was shocked, but Togoro shrugged.
-“Take as much as you wish,” he said and smiling, he added “I told you the Kaga has plenty of riches to share.”
+“Take as much as you wish,” he said.
+Smiling, he added “I told you, the Kaga has plenty of riches to share.”

 The couple lived out the rest of their days in wealth, and the land around them became known as “The Marsh* of Gold,” which in Japanese is Kanazawa.